CopernicaMarketingSoftware/Documentation/Yothalot/why.md

 All these frustrations, and the fact that the actual map/reduce algorithm did not look that complicated to us, led to the conclusion that we would be better off writing our own alternative map/reduce system.
-In the end it came just down to combining ingredients: we use GlusterFS for the distributed file system, RabbitMQ for reliable communication between jobs and nodes, and PHP as the scripting language in which map/reduce tasks can be written (although you can use other languages too).
+In the end it came just down to combining ingredients: we use [GlusterFS](http://www.gluster.org/) for the distributed file system, [RabbitMQ](https://www.rabbitmq.com/) for reliable communication between jobs and nodes, and PHP as the scripting language in which map/reduce tasks can be written (although you can use C++ too).

 Our Yothalot product turns out to be a powerful solution, that allows one to write map/reduce algorithms in PHP to process huge log files (and